 Types in programming languages describe collections of related values, such as numbers, booleans, and lists; each type is associated with a set of operations on the values of that type.
 In a dynamically typed language, such as Python or JavaScript, each value carries type information that is used to determine the validity of operations at run time (e.g., division can be applied only to two numbers).
 In a statically typed language, like Ada or ML, the compiler can determine the type of each variable and expression (often aided by user type declarations) and the validity of operations at compile time.
-Many languages lie between these two extremes, such as Java, which does much type checking at compile time, but leaves certain type checks for run time [31].
+Many languages lie between these two extremes, such as Java, which does much type checking at compile time, but leaves certain type checks for run time.
+There are other language design choices related to typing, such as whether conversions from one type of value to another are done implicitly by the language or explicitly by the programmer [34].